tim-mei/space-invaders/README.md

 6/5  - got alien hitboxes working, the points system, and started working on a new move method for the aliens

+6/9  - got alien shifting to work, created a resetting system for the game, created a 'game over' screen, cleaned up some unneccessary code